What is a Dependent Care FSA?

 How long do I have to spend my DCFSA money?

 Normally, you lose any unspent money at the end of the plan year.
-However, your employer might offer certain features with your DCFSA to help you not lose any money:
+However, your employer might offer certain features with your DCFSA to help you make the most of your funds: